-Games for Windows Live support, which many PC gamers disliked in the PC port of Dark Souls, has neither been confirmed nor denied.
-Given the lack of the logo on the Dark Souls II website there is a chance that Dark Souls II will not use the service.
+Games for Windows Live (GFWL) support, which many PC gamers disliked in the PC port of Dark Souls, has neither been confirmed nor denied.
+Given that GFWL will be shutting down permanently on July 1, 2014, it appears very unlikely that Dark Souls II will use it.

 The game will mark the departure of previous series director Hidetaka Miyazaki, who will now act as supervisor, while Tomohiro Shibuya and Yui Tanimura take over as directors.
 The new directors initially stated that the game would be 'more straightforward and more understandable,' but Miyazaki later made statements reassuring fans that the 'core' of the series would be protected.
 Thanks to the 12 minute gameplay reveal, it appears that most of the game's core elements were kept intact.

 The game will have a new setting, and will not take place in Lordran.
 The game will be released March 11th of 2014, the PC version to be released "shortly after."

 On September 5, 2013, the European PlayStation Blog announced that a closed beta test of Dark Souls II would be held in multiple phases in the coming months.
 The first phase is slated to be open only within Japan on September 29, from 21:00 to 22:00.
 The second phase will be open to all regions worldwide in staggered shifts on October 12, from 21:00 to 23:00.
 The third, and final, beta phase will be open to all regions worldwide simultaneously on October 27, from 16:00 to 19:00.